 CE Course Launch Date: 6/2019

-All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any commercial interest.
+All those in a position to control the content of an education activity are asked to disclose any relevant financial relationships they have with any ineligible companies.

 There is no commercial support for this activity.

 None of the planners or presenters for this educational activity have relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.

 After completing the course, please follow these steps to access your course evaluation, post-test (when applicable), and CE certificate through our online portal.
 To receive credit, you must attend the course in full, pass the post-test with a score of 80% or higher, and complete the course evaluation.
 No partial credit will be awarded.
 Please read through all of the instructions below before proceeding.

 - In your internet browser, go to the unique link provided at the end of Module 10.

 By following this link, you will arrive on the Join Event webpage.